Entanglement Structure and Information Protection in Noisy Hybrid Quantum Circuits

 While temporally correlated measurements in MIPT have been explored~\cite{PhysRevB.107.L220204, PhysRevB.108.184204}, understanding of the distinction and connection between temporally uncorrelated and correlated quantum noises in MIPT setups remain elusive.
-In this Letter, we investigate quantum noises with distinct temporal correlations in monitored circuits, including temporally uncorrelated noise that can be regarded as the Markovian limit, and the correlated noises corresponding to the strong non-Markovian limit~\cite{Breuer2016_z}.
-We not only explore the entanglement structure characterized by the scaling law of the entanglement, but also identify the timescale of information protection.
+In this Letter, we investigate quantum noises with distinct temporal correlations in monitored circuits from both entanglement and information perspectives and primarily concentrate on the latter.
+The temporally uncorrelated noise can be regarded as the Markovian limit, and the correlated noises correspond to the strong non-Markovian limit~\cite{Breuer2016_z}.
+We not only provide a thorough theoretical understanding of the same area law $q^{-1/3}$ scaling from the entanglement perspective in the original volume law phase of MIPT but also propose a steady state information protection setup where the timescales of information protection reveal the distinctions between the effects of temporally correlated and uncorrelated quantum noises.
 The theoretical prediction for this timescale is crucial for a better understanding of the effects of quantum noises on information protection and is potentially relevant for quantum error corrections and quantum error mitigations \cite{Cai2022_z, Temme2017_b, Kim2021b_z, Zhang2021d_z, Kim2023_z}.